Seismic Retrofit Guidance

 - June 2017, SRG-3 comprised of 11 volumes considers the effects of adjusted ground motions developed for the National Building Code of Canada 2015 and additional prototypes.
 In addition, enhancements to the Seismic Performance Analyzer web-based tool have been incorporated into the Seismic Performance Analyzer 1 version 3.0.

-For more information on the Seismic Retrofit Guidelines, 3rd Edition, please contact Peter Mitchell, Director, Professional Practice, Standards and Development at [email protected] or 604.412.4853.
+For more information on the Seismic Retrofit Guidelines, 2020 Edition, please contact Allison Chen, Practice Advisor, at [email protected] or 604.412.4880.

 The EDUC has directed that the Seismic Retrofit Guidelines be applied to all schools undergoing a seismic retrofit under their School Seismic Mitigation Program.
 The following list of firms have a professional engineer(s) on staff who are trained on the use and application of the Seismic Retrofit Guidelines: Company List.

-Companies trained on the Seismic Retrofit Guidelines and identified on the Company List are qualified and available to carry out seismic assessments and retrofits of BC school buildings under the EDUC's Seismic Mitigation Program.
-In order to provide such services, these companies need to remain up-to-date.
-To maintain their status, at least one individual within their office must have attended the following training seminar, conducted by Engineers and Geoscientists BC on the current version of the Seismic Retrofit Guidelines:
+Structural engineering firms trained on the Seismic Retrofit Guidelines and identified on the Company List are qualified and available to carry out seismic assessments and retrofits of BC school buildings under the EDUC's Seismic Mitigation Program.
+In order to provide such services, these firms need to remain up-to-date.
+To maintain their status, at least one registrant within their office must have attended the following training seminar, conducted by Engineers and Geoscientists BC on the current version of the Seismic Retrofit Guidelines:

-Engineering firms interested in carrying out seismic assessments/retrofit work, but did not have a professional engineer attend the above referenced training session can be added to the list if they purchase and view the recording of the SRG-3 workshop held on June 23, 2017.
-This can be done by accessing the association’s Online Learning Centre.
-One of the professional engineers employed by the firm that has viewed the recording must then submit written confirmation that they have viewed and are sufficiently familiar with the materials provided in the seminar.
-The SRG-3 seminar recording can be found in the online store.
-If you have questions regarding the purchase of or accessing the recording of the SRG-3 workshop through the association’s Online Learning Centre or the Seismic Performance Analyzer 1 version 3.0, please contact Jennifer Chan in the Professional Development department, at firstname.lastname@example.org or 604.412.4861 (toll free 1.888.430.8035 ext.
-4861).
+Structural engineering firms interested in carrying out seismic assessments/retrofit work, but did not have a registrant attend the above referenced training session can be added to the list if they purchase and view the recording of the SRG2020 workshop held on May 5, 2023.
+The SRG2020 seminar recording can be found in the Knowledge Centre.
+One of the registrants employed by the firm that has viewed the recording must then submit the declaration included in the course materials, confirming that they have viewed and are sufficiently familiar with the materials provided in the seminar.

 To Initiate a New SPIR Project the Engineer of Record is required to:

-- The Engineer of Record and the assigned TRB Reviewer are then required to communicate with each other to discuss project details, timelines and expectations, and
+- The Engineer of Record and the assigned TRB Reviewer are then required to communicate with each other to discuss project details, timelines and expectations.

 - Work can now start on the SPIR's.